The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 \item If $\bar G$ is an almost simple group with socle $G=F_4(q)$, then $N_{\bar G}(H)$ is maximal in $\bar G$ if and only if either $\bar G=G$ and $\F_q$ is the minimal splitting field for $f_5(x)$, or $\bar G=F_4(p^3).3$ and $H$ does not embed in $F_4(p)$.
 In this second case, $N_{\bar G}(H)=H.3$. \end{enumerate} \end{prop}

 The proof proceeds in stages.

 \textbf{Determination of $N_\mbG(H)$}

 Since $M(F_4){\downarrow_H}$ is not stable under the field automorphism of $H$ for $p\neq 2,3,7$, of course $H.3$ cannot embed in $\mbG$ in these cases.
 For $p=7$ a computer calculation shows that there are three extensions of the module $8/1/8/1/8$ to the whole of $H.3$, and exactly one of these is self-dual.
-We prove in the supplementary materials that this extension indeed embeds in $\mbG$, and since all copies of $H$ are conjugate this shows that $N_\mbG(H)=H.3$ in this case.
+We prove in the supplementary materials that this extension indeed embeds in $\mbG$.
+Later in this proof we show that all copies of $H$ are $\mbG$-conjugate, and this shows that $N_\mbG(H)=H.3$ for all subgroups $H$.

 \textbf{Determination of $L$ up to conjugacy}